 Cover them with a damp towel and set aside to rise for 40 minutes - 1 hour, or until doubled in size.
 Preheat oven to 350F and bake for 25-30 minutes, until golden.
 Let them cool completely before drizzling with icing.

-Cinnamon buns stay good at room temperature for 2 days, in the dirge for up to a week, and up to 2 months in the freezer if stored properly.
+Cinnamon buns stay good at room temperature for 2 days, in the fridge for up to a week, and up to 2 months in the freezer if stored properly.

 More yummy baked goods recipes